LucasSD/docvault/coding-exercise-main/README.md

 Consider cookie support
 Include all Django auth URLs for user creation, password reset and so on Add CI to my version control
+Use deletion mixin instead of Delete View
 Add category field for user to categorise uploads and filter Order files by time uploaded as well (change fields if needed).
-Check for duplicate file names before uploading (which adds a random sequence to filename) Improved login/logout functionality - give user a message that they are logged out?
+Check for duplicate file names before uploading (which adds a random sequence to filename) Django's Request Factory may be faster than using self.client.get() for tests.
+Improved login/logout functionality - give user a message that they are logged out?
 Consider changing settings.LOGIN_URL to the appropriate view name Consider changing route for LogoutView
 Add file thumbnails?
 Improve visuals - CSS for all buttons and so on.
 Improve warning for incorrect file type.
 Consider creating a test runner
+Consider using mixer (from django.backends) to make my fixtures (fills fields with random values that make your tests more robust)
 Consider using 'with.settings' to change storage settings instead of a test_settings.py file.
 Set CSRF failure view in settings.py
 Put some built-in error handling views in the url.py file in root directory, to improve UX.